 C20: named after G. P. Kuiper (1905–73), Dutch American astronomer, who proposed it in 1951

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-A disk-shaped region in the outer solar system lying beyond the orbit of Neptune and containing thousands of small, icy celestial bodies.
+- A disk-shaped region in the outer solar system lying beyond the orbit of Neptune and extending to a distance of about 50 astronomical units, containing thousands of small, icy celestial bodies.
 It is believed to be a reservoir for short-period comets (comets that make one complete orbit of the Sun in less than 200 years).
-The Kuiper belt is named after American astronomer Gerard Kuiper (1905-1973), who first predicted its existence. ◇ The bodies populating this region are known as Kuiper belt objects, and unlike the bodies in the Oort cloud they are believed to have orginated in situ.
+The Kuiper belt is named after American astronomer Gerard Kuiper (1905-1973), who first predicted its existence.♦ The bodies populating this region are known as Kuiper belt objects, and unlike the bodies in the Oort cloud they are believed to have originated in situ.
 There are an estimated 70,000 such objects having diameters of more than 100 km (62 mi).
-Pluto, which is traditionally classed with the planets, together with its moon Charon, are found in this region and are thought by some astronomers to be large Kuiper belt objects.
+The dwarf planet Pluto and its moons are also found in this region.
 Compare Oort cloud.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.